Chicory coffee comes from the root of the chicory plant and is ground and roasted before being brewed with coffee.

 Roasted ground chicory looks identical to the caffeinated counterpart and offers a gratifying tobacco-smoke aroma.
 The ratio of coffee to chicory in the New Orleans Chicory coffee is two-to-one, but if you need something different, you would go for the half-to-half ratio.

-If steeped, it provides stronger sweet-and-sour chest nuttiness in addition to slick nectar-like body and a long aftertaste.
 You would not mistake that for the pure coffee, but a little milk will transform its flavor completely – it will get a crisp blackened shell taste on a fire-toasted marshmallow.

 Because New Orleans stood as the largest trading port of France in North America, coffee had become a key part of the New Orleans Culture.
 Coffee plantations characterised the region and the workers grabbed warm cups of coffee from the Creole maidens who sold them in French Quarters.
 By the year 1840, the New Orleans port stood as the second largest coffee importer in the US.